leblancfg/leblancfg.github.io/content/unix_neighbour.md

 )
 def main(filename, json):
     if filename.name == '<stdin>':
-        # Let the user know why we're waiting for input
         click.echo('Reading from STDIN')

     else:
         with open(filename.name) as f:
-            # This works fine with both a file or STDIN
             input_data = f.read()

-    # Do something with input data
     output_data = do_stuff(input_data)

     if json: